jloveric/high-order-layers/README.md

 # Piecewise Polynomial Layers for Tensorflow
 Tensorflow layers using piecewise Chebyshev polynomials.
-Earlier I wrote a c++ code that explored higher order weights in the synapse of of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
+Long ago I wrote a c++ code that explored higher order weights in the synapse of of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
 This is an effort to reproduce that work in Tensorflow.

-This is a work in progress and ultimately the layers will need to be done in c++ to get reasonable performance.
+## Idea

 The idea is extremely simple - instead of a single weight at the synapse, use n-weights.
 The n-weights describe a piecewise polynomial and each of the n-weights can be updated independently.
 A Chebyshev polynomial and gauss lobatto points are used to minimize oscillations of the polynomial.

+## Why

+Using higher order polynomial representations might allow networks with much fewer total weights.
+In physics, higher order methods can be much more efficient, (while being more complex to implement).
+Spectral and discontinuous galerkin methods are examples of this.
+Note that a standard neural network with relu activations is piecewise linear.
+Here there are no bias weights and the "non-linearity" is in the synapse.

 # Installation